sator-imaging/GitHubWorkflow/README.md

 - `run`: writes a temp script file and execute. (default)
 - `dry`: prints run steps
 - `new`: creates a workflow file under `.github/workflows` (uses `.github/ghx_template.yml|.yaml` if present)
+- `sleep`: pauses for the given seconds (supports fractional seconds)

 ## Options
 - `--cmd`: emit Windows `cmd.exe`-formatted output (default on Windows only; on macOS/Linux, use with `dry` to preview only).